Last Updated – 20th of May 2018

 - providing you with news or other information about us or any projects, campaigns or events that we may be involved in or planning;

-- we may occasionally use Personal Data for the purpose of profiling (see below).
+- we may occasionally collect and use Personal Data for the purpose of profiling (see below); and

-We may also use your Personal Data for other purposes that you expressly consent to from time to time.
+- we may also use your Personal Data for other purposes that you otherwise expressly consent to from time to time.

 We have also contracted with a third party provider, Salesforce.com, Inc (‘Salesforce’) to manage our customer relationship management (‘CRM’) database so your Personal Data may be hosted by Salesforce in the United States.
 Salesforce is signed up to the EU-US Privacy Shield Framework which means that it is committed to protecting personal data to standards that are equivalent to EU legal principles for data protection and we shall aim to ensure that your data is treated to the same security standards you would expect in your own country.
 For more information about this, please see – http://www.salesforce.com/company/privacy/.